No matter how one tells a story, the sequence of events and how it’s communicated requires planning.

 In this case, a storyboard is a form of shorthand for a production from which the video emerges.

-The main distinction with animated productions is that, it has a lot to do with creating those things which surround the story.
+The main distinction with animated productions is that it has a lot to do with creating those things that surround the story.

 Methods can vary wildly, as long as it can communicate the key elements.